10 Things to do in Austin, Texas with Kids (2023)

 Fun Things to do in Austin with Kids

-Planning a trip to Austin with kids?
+Are you planning a trip to Texas and looking for all the fun things to do in Austin with kids?
 Like many visitors, I found myself in this lively Texan city for a conference.
-Instead of leaving everyone behind, I decided to tack on some extra days and have my husband and kids join me for a long weekend of family fun in Austin.
+Instead of leaving everyone behind, I decided to tack on some extra days and have my husband and kids join me for a long weekend of fun family activities in Austin.

 Things to do With Kids Austin Video (90 sec.)